H. & S. Pogue Company: Associated Dry Goods: Expansion then decline

 Change came quickly after the sale to Associated Dry Goods in 1962.
 The downtown store was expanded that year into the first two floors of the former Mabley & Carew space in the Carew Tower Arcade, as Mabley's relocated to the former Rollman & Sons flagship across Fifth Street.
 A Cincinnati tradition was born in July 1964 when a bridge across the second level of the arcade was constructed to connect the two Pogue spaces, with the Ice Cream Bridge featuring local favorite Graeter's Ice Creams.
-"The Bridge" was an instant hit, with a version added to the Tri-County store opening directly into the shopping mall as Pogue’s Ice Cream Parlour.

-An enormous parking garage with space for 1,600 cars (it would remain Cincinnati's largest privately owned garage until its demolition in 2017) was constructed across Race Street with a covered walkway into the store's second floor.
-Each level of the garage was named after a flavor of ice cream available on the Ice Cream Bridge to help shoppers remember where they parked.
-The street and second floors of the downtown store were redecorated in a contemporary French Provincial style by the famed architectural firm of Raymond Loewy Associates, highly respected for their futuristic Lord & Taylor stores in the New York, Connecticut, and Washington, D.C. suburbs.
+An parking garage with space for 1,600 cars (it would remain Cincinnati's largest privately owned garage until its demolition in 2017) was constructed across Race Street with a covered walkway into the store's second floor.
+Each level of the garage was named after a flavor of ice cream available on the Ice Cream Bridge.
+The street and second floors of the downtown store were redecorated in a contemporary French Provincial style by the architectural firm of Raymond Loewy Associates.

-A chic new restaurant, the Camargo Room, was added on the store's sixth floor in time for the 1964 Christmas Season, replacing the more traditional Rose Room on the third floor.
-Similar to Lord & Taylor's Birdcage Restaurants, ads promoting the restaurant made it clear that the Camargo Room was a new, modern style of department store dining far removed from the traditional tea room, with a limited menu, faster service, and fixed prices.
-It was also noted that cigarette smoking by women was welcome.
-The room proved so popular that a Camargo Restaurant was added to the Tri-County store.
+A new restaurant, the Camargo Room, was added on the store's sixth floor in time for the 1964 Christmas Season, replacing the more traditional Rose Room on the third floor.
+It was noted that cigarette smoking by women was welcome.
+A Camargo Restaurant was later added to the Tri-County store.

-Kenwood Plaza would be expanded in 1965-66 to nearly 200,000 square feet with a second floor that allowed the addition of men's and children's departments, a Camargo Restaurant, home store, and beauty salon, all served by a new parking garage connecting shoppers to both levels of the store.
-After their success with the downtown store, Raymond Loewy & Associates was selected for the work.
-Kenwood Plaza would remain the largest and most successful Pogue's branch store through the chain's existence, and by 1983 was surpassing the downtown store in annual sales with a third the square footage.
+Kenwood Plaza would be expanded in 1965-66 to nearly 200,000 square feet with a second floor that allowed the addition of men's and children's departments, a Camargo Restaurant, home store, and beauty salon.
+Kenwood Plaza would remain the largest and most successful Pogue's branch store through the chain's existence, and by 1983 was surpassing the downtown store in annual sales.